-Before you can move towards a plan to reduce debt, it is important that you have a clear idea on the total debt you are in.
-Categorise the various types of debt you are in and keep clear records of all the debt incurred, the details of the lender and the rates of interest etc. By evaluating this debt, you will get a better idea of the situation your business is in and be in a better position to pay off the debt.
+Before you can move towards a plan to reduce debt, it is important that you have a clear idea of the total debt you are in.
+Categorize the various types of debt you are in and keep clear records of all the debt incurred, the details of the lender and the rates of interest, etc. By evaluating this debt, you will get a better idea of the situation your business is in and be in a better position to pay off the debt.

 Step 2: Prioritise

 You may have incurred different types of debt and each comes with its own set of stipulations and urgencies.
 Once you evaluate your debt as detailed above, you can move towards creating a concrete plan to reduce debt by paying your lenders back.
 It may be a good idea to prioritize one debt over the other as then you will be able to take a more focused approach to clear it.